thejh/node-astjourney/Readme.md

  - `parent` is the parent scope.
  - `node` is the node inside of which this scope is.
 It is a `toplevel`, a `defun` or a `function` node.
  - `declaredVariables` is an object whose keys are local names that are defined in this scope.
+ - `children` is an array of child scopes.

 Node Types